vvt/GreenhouseProject/README_EN.md

 <h1>Default firmware settings</h1>

 Please be attentive - the default firmware settings most likely will not conform your needs!
-All settings can be changes through Globals.h file in firmware source.
+All settings can be (and SHOULD be) changed through Globals.h file in firmware source.

 <br/>
 <h1>Configuration software screenshoots (while in Russian only, but this will be fixed soon)</h1>